Squawkykaka/kaka-nest/assets/blog/Adding syntax highlighting to my blog software.md

 tags:
   - "#rust"
   - "#blog-software"
+description: This post describes how i added automatic syntax highlighting to my blog, and the future stuff i will add
 ---

 I'm making my own blog system, which allows me to write my posts in [Obsidian](https://obsidian.md) and then it transforms them into html documents.
 I am writing it is [Rust](https://www.rust-lang.org/), the best language of all time.
 Currently its barely functional and missing a lot of basic features like serving the posts, here are some features im planning on adding: